rituvesh/course-jpms/05-services/README.md

 **Implement these steps with the observer implementation modules**, using the factories as services.

+When removing the dependency of _monitor_ on the observer implementations, remember to also do it on the POM.

 ### Experiment With Module Path

 Observe how easy it is to manage services by **adding them to or removing them from the module path**.

+**Maven:**
+I found no way to add the observer implementations to the module path that `mvn exec:exec` uses.
+Without that this task can not be solved with Maven.
+(You could mark the dependency with scope `runtime`, but that defeats the purpose of decoupling service consumer and provider.)

 ## Observations